 On June 19, 2007, we issued a notice of redemption to the holders of our outstanding warrants to purchase shares of our common stock.
 The agreement governing the warrants provides that we are entitled to redeem the warrants if the last trading price of our common stock is at least \$8.50 per share for any 20 trading days within a 30 trading day period ending three business days before the notice of redemption is sent.
-The redemption date for the warrants is July 19, 2007.
-Because the redemption price is \$0.01 per share, we anticipate that all of the warrants will be exercised on or prior to the redemption date.
-Assuming full exercise of the warrants outstanding as of June 14, 2007, we will receive proceeds of approximately \$87.2 million.
-We anticipate using approximately \$43 million of such proceeds to repay outstanding indebtedness under our revolving senior credit facility and will use the remaining approximately \$44.2 million in proceeds for identified efficiency enhancements to existing equipment, potential new equipment acquisitions and general corporate purposes.
+The redemption date for the warrants was July 19, 2007.
+All of the warrants were exercised or redeemed as of the redemption date.
+We are using a portion of the proceeds to repay the balance of the outstanding indebtedness under our revolving senior credit facility and will use the remaining proceeds for identified efficiency enhancements to existing equipment, potential new equipment acquisitions and general corporate purposes.